rschristopher/ischristtrue.com/src/truth.md

  and on the other hand,
  a necessary claim for
  truth to be knowable.
-That is, the spirit of truth is the creator of the universe, who was incarnate as man, who was crucified for us, and on the third day He rose again.
+That is, the Spirit of Truth is the creator of the universe, who was incarnate as man, who was crucified for us, and on the third day He rose again.
-To be clear, there is no justifiable epistemology outside of Christianity.
+To be clear, there is no justifiable epistemology outside of Christianity and its epistemic claims.
+To be sure,
-To be sure there have been
+ there have been
  countless attempts,
  but all lead to nihilism,
- to a rejection of knowable truth, and a desperate yearning for nothingness.
+ to a rejection of knowable truth.
+Rejecting the uniquely Christian notion of knowable truth yields only a desperate yearning for nothingness
+ (to return to nothingness).

 And even more outrageous,
  Christ is the mediator between